Edmonds College Logo

 The Center for Families (CCF) at Edmonds College is a dynamic learning environment that provides high-quality early learning for children ages 3 months to 5 years while offering Early Childhood Education (ECE) students hands-on practicum experience.

 Two standout examples of this journey are Jennifer Amend and Annabelle Jaeger.
-Both began as practicum students at the center and are now lead teachers, guiding the next generation of children and ECE students.

 The center is recognized not just within the college, but statewide.
-It holds national accreditation through the National Association for the Education of Young Children (NAEYC) and recently earned a 5-star rating from Washington’s Early Achievers Program — a distinction held by only about 1% of providers in the state.
+It holds national accreditation through the National Association for the Education of Young Children (NAEYC) and recently earned a 5-star rating from Washington’s Early Achievers Program — a distinction held by only 1% of providers in the state.

-This level of recognition reflects more than just high standards.
-It demonstrates a deep commitment to individualized education, dual-language support, and inclusive practices.
-As Annabelle explained, “The children and the success of the center are really the focus of everything we do.
+As Jaeger explained, “The children and the success of the center are really the focus of everything we do.
 It’s the common goal everybody works toward.”

 Teacher Jennifer Amend during circle time holding up a purple paper animal while a pre-school student holds a popsicle stick to it and points out its nose.

-Annabelle shared a similar moment of connection: “When I moved classrooms, my older kids would see me on the playground and run to the fence to wave and call my name,” she said.
+Jaeger shared a similar moment of connection: “When I moved classrooms, my older kids would see me on the playground and run to the fence to wave and call my name,” she said.
 “The bonds we build — the relationships with these kids and their families — they’re real.
 And they last.”

 TOP